fgasdia/FaradayInternationalReferenceIonosphere.jl/README.md

 **Julia tools for working with FIRI ionosphere profiles.**

 The Faraday-International Reference Ionosphere (FIRI) is a semiempirical model of the nonauroral ionosphere that enhances and extends the IRI model down to 60 km and densities above 10⁶ e-/m³.
 FIRI blends results from a simple ion-chemical model with sounding rocket profiles made by Langmuir probe and HF Faraday rotation measurements.
-FIRI-2018 is the most recent version of the model, but it was originally published in 2001.
+FIRI-2018 is the most recent version of the model by M. Friedrich, C. Pock, and K. Torkar, but it was originally published in 2001 by Friedrich and Torkar.
 See the [Citations](#citations) section below.

 ## Usage